 Children’s tooth decay is about five times more common than childhood asthma.
 And babies and toddlers who fall asleep with a bottle are at risk of developing a particular type of tooth decay: bottle rot.

 While baby tooth decay may seem like less than a critical issue, bottle rot can lead to a myriad of oral health issues later on.
-Your child’s baby teeth form the foundation of your child’s mouth, holding the jaw in place for adult teeth.
-Healthy teeth mean healthy eating practices.
-Setting up good habits early on will follow a child for the rest of their life.
+Your child's baby teeth form the foundation of your child's mouth, holding the jaw in place for adult teeth.
+Healthy teeth mean healthy eating practices, and setting up good habits early on will follow a child for the rest of their life.

-Let’s look at some of the long-term health implications of bottle rot.
-We’ll look at the main causes and what parents can do to prevent tooth decay from occurring in the first place.
+Let's look at some of the long-term health implications of bottle rot, including the main causes and what parents can do to prevent tooth decay from occurring in the first place.

 Health problems caused by bottle rot

 Infant tooth decay is common but entirely preventable.
 Just because baby teeth eventually fall out doesn’t mean you don’t need to start worrying about dental hygiene until your little one’s permanent teeth start to come through.
-Bottle rot and infant tooth decay negatively impacts your child’s long-term oral health.
-This includes issues with speech, problems with nutrition, and the development of adult teeth.
+Bottle rot and infant tooth decay negatively impacts your child’s long-term oral health, including issues with speech, problems with nutrition, and the development of adult teeth.

 A quick word about breastfeeding: Breastfed babies typically get a pass on bottle rot, as milk from the breast enters the mouth differently that milk from a bottle—usually bypassing the teeth entirely before it has an opportunity to pool in the mouth.